wguldin/portfolio/about.md

 ## MidwayUSA
 As a web designer at MidwayUSA, I worked on a team during the overhaul of our checkout process, and I led the redesign of our account management page.
 For both of these, and other projects, we adhered to industry best practices and conducted internal user testing.

+## Freelance Work, Side Projects

+I also developed a portable device lab that I used

 ## Journalism
 Before becoming a digital designer, I studied journalism at the University of Missouri.
 It taught me some great lessons about communication, and I still consider myself a tough editor.
 While at MU, I also worked in several of newsrooms.
 It's hard to beat the feeling of working on Election Night, piecing together the day's news.